IhebBelhadj/IhebBelhadj/README.md

 ### <img src="https://i.ibb.co/wSwD1nB/logo-1.png" alt="Playpex logo" width="25"/> Playpex

-**Playpex** is an exciting media streaming platform that revolutionizes your entertainment experience! 🚀 With its sleek design and intuitive interface, Playpex brings the joy of streaming to a whole new level. 📺 Seamlessly stream your favorite movies and shows with ease, thanks to our innovative technology.
-Stay tuned for updates as we continue to enhance your viewing pleasure! 🌟 Check out the Playpex App Promo for a sneak peek! 🎉
+**Playpex** is an exciting media streaming platform that revolutionizes your entertainment experience! 🚀 With its sleek design and intuitive interface, Playpex brings the joy of streaming to a whole new level. 📺 Seamlessly stream your favorite movies and shows with ease.
+Check out the Playpex App Promo for a sneak peek! 🎉
+> **Disclaimer:** This application is intended for educational purposes only.

 <br>